NDepend

 static abstract: Not Just for Math

 This new addition to C# and .NET will change the life of math-oriented .NET developers.
-One great use-case of static abstract is Generic Parsing and Generic Factory explained in this post: The new .NET 7.0 IParsable<TSelf> interface
+One great use case of static abstract is Generic Parsing and Generic Factory explained in this post: The .NET 7.0 IParsable<TSelf> interface

-Certainly static abstract will be useful in various scenarios beyond math, numerical, parsing and factory.
-Indeed, this new feature let’s specify static only interfaces to parametrize some generic methods without the need to instantiate any object:
+Certainly static abstract will be useful in various scenarios beyond math, numerical, parsing, and factory.
+Indeed, this new feature lets us specify static only interfaces to parametrize some generic methods without the need to instantiate any object:

 Conclusion

-Again the .NET platform improves and the .NET team fills a gap.
-One can argue that C# is becoming overly complex year after year – which is true – but new features like static abstract and generic math do really improve concerned code.
-And we can agree that improving math related code is not just a niche scenario.
+Once again, the .NET platform advances, and the .NET team addresses a gap.
+While it’s true that C# is becoming increasingly complex each year, new features like static abstract members and generic math genuinely enhance the code.
+Additionally, we can agree that improving math-related code is not merely a niche scenario.